MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 4. Click the link to open the file location and download and copy the files to your own OneDrive for Business, or a common location.
 You can also share the link with another user to download the files.

+### Use the old admin center to access a former user's OneDrive documents

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

+2. Select a user.

+3. In the right pane, expand **OneDrive Settings**, and then next to **Access**, click **Access files**.

+4. Click the link to open the file location and download and copy the files to your own OneDrive for Business, or a common location.
+You can also share the link with another user to download the files.

 > [!NOTE]
-    > You can move up to 500 MB of files and folders at a time.
+> You can move up to 500 MB of files and folders at a time.<br/>
 > When you use **Move to** with documents that have version history, only the latest version is moved.
 To move earlier versions, you need to restore and move each one.

 ## Revoke admin access to a user’s OneDrive site

 As global admin you have access to the content in a user’s OneDrive site, but you may want to remove your access to a user’s documents.
 By default, the OneDrive Site Collection Administrator is the owner of the OneDrive account.
 The following steps describe how to remove a Site Collection Admin from a user’s OneDrive site.